vanniktech/gradle-maven-publish-plugin/README.md

 VERSION_NAME=3.0.5
 ```

-In addition to that there are some optional properties to give more details about your project:
+In addition, there are some optional properties to give more details about your project:

 ```
 POM_NAME=My Library